Particular/docs.particular.net/servicecontrol/capacity-and-planning.md

 To limit the rate at which the database grows the body of an audit messages can be truncated if it exceeds a configurable threshold.

-Refer to Data Retention section of [Customizing ServiceControl Configuration](creating-config-file.md) for details on these settings.
+Refer to [Automatic Expiration of ServiceControl Data](how-purge-expired-data.md) for details on these settings.

 **NOTE**